cse112-sp20/Cloud-9-Leaderboard/README.md

 # cloud9 README

-This is the README for your extension "cloud9".
-After writing up a brief description, we recommend including the following sections.
+This is the README for "cloud9", an extension building on top of open source of code time extension which aim to track developers productivity.

 # Developer guide